 During December, about 50 ladies and 8 men from the local village were employed to assist with farming activities.
 The end result was 2.5 acres of rice under cultivation.
 If weather conditions remain favourable, the rice should be ready for harvesting in March and will produce 6 months supply of rice for the children and staff.

-nsoon finishes, we're planning to start work on a small cottage to provide on-site accommodation for some farm workers to look after the cows and goats.
+Once the monsoon finishes, we're planning to start work on a small cottage to provide on-site accommodation for some farm workers to look after the cows and goats.
 At present, a man from one of the local villages comes to oversee management of the crops, but we need skilled livestock workers to live on-site to guard the animals and be on hand to attend to any problems during the night.

+Local villagers will continue to be employed to assist with planting and harvesting as well as construction work.
 Unemployment is high in our village, with many women relying on day-labouring work in the fields to help support their families.
 As we increase our farming activities we'll be able to provide more employment opportunities and income to these women.

 While all these farming and building activities were taking place, the boys attended school and studied hard in the evenings.
 They had a small break over Christmas and enjoyed caroling and drama actitivities with other children from pastor Daniel's Church in Madurai.